cpaniaguam/natquiz/README.md

 ## Installation

-To install the package, issue the command `pip install natquiz` (requires Python >= 3.11).
+To install the package, issue the command `pip install natquiz` (requires Python >= 3.11 which you can download from [python.org/downloads](https://www.python.org/downloads/)).

 ## Usage

 Upon installation, use the `natquiz` command.
+On mac/linux computers you can use the `terminal` app; on Windows you can use `Powershell`, `Windows terminal` or any other terminal application you already use.

 ```shell
 $ natquiz --help